snnn333/automatic-level-generation/README.md

 # About
 Our approach employs a comprehensive framework that divides the level generation process into three key components: path creation, tower placement, and zombie wave generation.
 By leveraging genetic algorithms and reinforcement learning techniques, we compare and combine the outcomes of these components to produce enhanced game levels.
-To evaluate the generated levels, we employ Q-learning, a widely recog- nized reinforcement learning technique.
-Through this evalu- ation, we aim to assess the quality of the levels and quantify the improvements achieved by our generation process.
+To evaluate the generated levels, we employ Q-learning, a widely recognized reinforcement learning technique.
+Through this evaluation, we aim to assess the quality of the levels and quantify the improvements achieved by our generation process.